-The Facilities Planning Committee is charged to develop a Long Range Facilities Master Plan to help transform an aging infrastructure and provide more innovative and equitable opportunities for all students.
-The committee was appointed by Superintendent Noss in January 2017 and will complete their work in November 2017 with a draft plan to be considered by the school board.
+The Facilities Planning Committee was charged to develop a Long Range Facilities Master Plan to help transform an aging infrastructure and provide more innovative and equitable opportunities for all students.
+The committee was appointed by Superintendent Noss in January 2017 and completed their work in November 2017.

 December 2017 Update: Superintendent Makes Recommendation to School Board

 At the December 7, 2017 school board meeting, Facilities Director Kim Patten presented the full recommendation of the Facilities Planning Committee.
 The full presentation of the committee recommendation is available online.

 Prior to the presentation of the Superintendent’s recommendation, the board was invited to ask for additional information from staff for the December 18 Board Work Session.

 Superintendent Noss presented his recommendation of the Long Range Facility Master Plan.
 The plan in large part includes the recommendations from the committee.
 The table includes three categories of improvements

 including capital facility improvements, building replacement costs, and educational

 program improvements.
 Numbers displayed in red are the areas where my

 recommendation differs from the task force.
 With a total estimated project cost of